Max Factor Sr.: Death

 In 1938, Factor was traveling in Europe on business with his son, Davis, when during a stopover in Paris, he received a note demanding money in exchange for his life.
 An attempt was made by the police using a decoy to capture the extortionist, but no one turned up at the agreed drop-off point to collect the money.
-Factor was so shaken by the threat that he returned to the USA at the behest of a local doctor, where upon arrival, he took to his bed.
+Factor was so shaken by the threat that he returned to the US at the behest of a local doctor, where upon arrival, he took to his bed.
 Factor died on August 30, 1938, at the age of 60, in Beverly Hills, California.
-He was originally interred in the Beth Olem mausoleum at the Hollywood Cemetery in Los Angeles.
+He was originally interred in the Beth Olam mausoleum at the Hollywood Cemetery in Los Angeles.
 His remains were moved many years later to Hillside Memorial Park Cemetery in Culver City, California.

 Honors and tributes

 The Academy of Motion Picture Arts and Sciences presented Max Factor with an honorary Academy Award in 1929 for his contributions to the film industry.
 Additionally, Max Factor is honored with a star on the Hollywood Walk of Fame (at 6922 Hollywood Boulevard).
 Max Factor is mentioned in the classic song, "Hooray For Hollywood."
 In a reference to his creation of Clara Bow's heart-shaped lips, the song states, "To be an actor / See Mr. Factor / He'll make your pucker look good!"